crsl4/phylogenetics-class/lecture-notes/lecture8.md

 ### Methodology

-Just as in MSA, we cannot do this by hand and there is a dynamic programming algorithm that helps us (what was dynamic programming?):
+Just as in MSA, we cannot do this by hand and there are dynamic programming algorithms that help us (what was dynamic programming?):
 - Fitch algorithm (HB Box 8.2) for equal costs
 - Sankoff algorithm (HB Box 8.1) for unequal costs